There is nothing in this guide that cannot be easily discovered with some experimentation, but showing some examples will save some time.

 wide enough to contain the text.

-option overrides the text width, so a single long line of text will be broken
+The --width option overrides the text width, so a single long line of text will be broken

 to fit within the width request.